 The Pennsylvania Dairy Summit is nationally recognized as one of the best conferences for dairy professionals.
-Each year, the Dairy Summit features several producer panel discussions and a Dairy Producer Showcase Keynote Session to allow attendees to hear innovative ideas and techniques directly from a successful dairy operation.
-See what we have in store for the upcoming Dairy Summit in February 2024!
+During the 2024 event, we featured several producer panel discussions and a Dairy Producer Showcase Keynote Session to allow attendees to hear innovative ideas and techniques directly from a successful dairy operation.
+Download slides from each session below!
+Click here to listen to audio recordings of the four Keynote Sessions.

 Building Trust Inside and Outside the Farm Gate with Roxi Beck from the Center for Food Integrity.How can we think differently about what it means to earn trust, both inside and outside the farm gate?
 Hear about the varied pressure points that shape today’s food system and ways we can build deeper transparency.

 Roxi Beck is the Consumer Engagement Director for The Center for Food Integrity and Vice President of Look East Consulting.
 An active speaker, trainer, facilitator and a trusted advisor to food system thought leaders, she brings 15 years of experience working with clients across the food system, directing strategy and activities for consumer-facing food and agriculture initiatives.
 Whether working with registered dietitians, toxicologists, corporate executives, communication directors, restaurateurs, farmers, non-profit leaders, and even consumers, Beck helps organizations incorporate transparency principles and trust-growing approaches into their culture.

 Cultivating a Multi-Faceted Family Farm, a Producer Showcase with Rob Noble and Sarah Moag of Noblehurst Farms.
 As farmers, good stewardship ranges from our animals and natural resources to the employees we work with every day.
 Hear how Noblehurst Farms takes a team approach and cultivates a multi-faceted family farm.